-These keto friendly Low Carb Crackers are gluten free and made with almond flour.
-They’re topped with a delicious everything bagel seasoning and parmesan cheese!
+These keto-friendly Low Carb Crackers are gluten-free and made with almond flour.
+They’re topped with delicious everything bagel seasoning and parmesan cheese!
 Perfect for a snack or appetizer tray.

 Table of Contents